Royal Irish Constabulary: History

 The first organised police forces in Ireland came about through Dublin Police Act 1786, which was a slightly modified version of the failed London and Westminster Police Bill 1785 drafted by John Reeves at the request of Home Secretary Lord Sydney following the Gordon Riots of 1780.
 A force of 400 armed policemen and 40 mounted petty constables, all full-time and uniformed, headed by three commissioners, four divisional judges and two clerks, was viewed as oppressive by local elites and became a strain on the city budget.
 The population of Dublin was under 300,000 at the time, which makes a very high rate of police officers per capita.
 That arguably excessive budget was used as a pretext by Irish nationalist MP Henry Grattan and short-lived Lord Lieutenant of Ireland William Fitzwilliam, 4th Earl Fitzwilliam, to essentially abolish the Dublin Police in 1795 (even despite some success with fighting the crime), downsizing it to two inspectors and 50 constables headed by superintendend magistrate and two divisional justices and even temporarily moving it under Dublin Corporation.

-The Peace Preservation Act in 1814 for which Sir Robert Peel (1788–1850) was largely responsible (the colloquial names "Bobby" and "Peeler" derive from his name Robert and Peel), and the Irish Constabulary Act in 1822 formed the provincial constabularies.
-The 1822 Act established a force in each province with chief constables and inspectors general under the UK civil administration for Ireland controlled by the Dublin Castle administration.
+The Peace Preservation Act 1814 for which Sir Robert Peel (1788–1850) was largely responsible (the colloquial names "Bobby" and "Peeler" derive from his name Robert and Peel), and the Irish Constabulary Act 1822 formed the provincial constabularies.
+The 1822 act established a force in each province with chief constables and inspectors general under the UK civil administration for Ireland controlled by the Dublin Castle administration.
 By 1841 this force numbered over 8,600 men.
-The original force had been reorganised under The Act of 1836, and the first constabulary code of regulations was published in 1837.
+The original force had been reorganised under an act of Parliament of 1836, and the first constabulary code of regulations was published in 1837.
 The discipline was strict and the pay low.
 The police faced civil unrest among the Irish rural poor, and was involved in bloody confrontations during the period of the Tithe War.
 Other deployments were against organisations like the Ribbonmen, which attacked landlords, their property and stock.